Official websites use .gov

 1:10 p.m.

-Prevention of Cardiovascular Disease Risks to Ensure Overall Heart Health —Samar El Khoudary, Ph.D., M.P.H., FAHA
+Prevention of Cardiovascular Disease Risks to Ensure Overall Heart Health During the Menopause Transition—Samar El Khoudary, Ph.D., M.P.H., FAHA

 1:30 p.m.